 extended_header_space field

-The extended_header_space field is 32 bits in size and included in a RoE frame if so indicated by a specific packet type.
+The extended_header_space field is 32 bits in size and is included in a RoE frame if so indicated by a specific packet type.
 The content of the extended_header_space is defined case by case for RoE packet types that make use of it.

 The general rule for using the extended_header_space is as follows: there shall always be an accompanying packet type without the extended_header_space that otherwise has exactly the same content as the packet with the extended_header_space.